vimond/replay/guide.md

+# Configuring and customising the default Replay player

-# Assembling a full player
+# Building a full, custom player

 ### Special concerns and caveats